ghost-in-the-zsh/sudoku/README.md

 ---------
 ```

-If your board is setup incorrectly (e.g. wrong number of rows, columns, entries, etc), the program will reject it.
+If your board is setup incorrectly (e.g. wrong number of rows, columns, invalid entries, etc), it will be rejected by the program with an error and a message.

 #### Concrete Examples